 Customized formative evaluation

 The customized formative evaluation is an optional tool tailored to your individual needs that provides feedback on specific aspects of your courses.
-You can choose up to 10 questions from the bank of customized questions to be added to the official evaluation of your course.
+You can choose up to 10 questions of which three questions may be written by you and/or chosen from the bank of customized questions to be added to the official evaluation of your course.
 You alone will see the answers to the questions you have added once the final marks are considered official.

 To include these questions, proceed as follow: